flxzt/rnote/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ** Console Output **
-Run with `flatpak run com.github.flxzt.rnote` and post the output here
+Run the app in the terminal with `RUST_LOG=rnote=debug flatpak run com.github.flxzt.rnote` and post the output

 **Screenshots**
 If applicable, add screenshots to help explain your problem.